SSPENELOPE/react-weatherapp/README.md

 # ChangeLog

+### 4/7/2023
+* After lots of trial and error the desktop version for windows is now included on the site

+* Created a footer that has a download button and links to the author (me)

 ### 4/2/2023 :
 * Fixed issue that was displaying an incorrect or not found city name, the incorrect city name should no longer be displayed